-We would like to express our deepest, most heartfelt sympathy to the family of
+We would like to express our deepest, most heartfelt sympathy to the family of HENRY

-strength and comfort in the Lord.
+in the Lord.
 May God keep you in His care, He will ease your pain and wipe away your

 tears.
 We pray that you experience the peace and comfort only God can give during

 THE OWENS FAMILY

 A limb has fallen from our family tree

 I keep hearing a voice that says, " Grieve not for me."

 Remember the best times, the laughter, the song

 The good life I lived while I was strong.

 Continue my heritage, I am counting on you.